Chart Color Schemes

 Googong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census data shows that in Googong, 93.6% of dwellings were houses, with the remaining 6.4% being semi-detached, apartments, or other types.
-This is compared to Non-Metro NSW's figures of 74.5% houses and 25.5% other dwellings.
-Home ownership in Googong stood at 6.9%, with mortgaged dwellings at 72.5% and rented ones at 20.6%.
-The median monthly mortgage repayment in the area was $2,600, significantly higher than Non-Metro NSW's average of $2,167.
-The median weekly rent in Googong was recorded at $531, compared to Non-Metro NSW's figure of $355.
-Nationally, Googong's mortgage repayments were notably higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Googong, as evaluated at the Census conducted on 28 August 2016, comprised 93.6% houses and 6.4% other dwellings.
+In comparison, Non-Metro NSW had 74.5% houses and 25.5% other dwellings.
+Home ownership in Googong was at 6.9%, with the remainder of dwellings either mortgaged (72.5%) or rented (20.6%).
+The median monthly mortgage repayment in the area was $2,600, while the median weekly rent figure was recorded at $531.
+Nationally, Googong's mortgage repayments were significantly higher than the Australian average of $1,863, as reported on 1 January 2021, while rents were substantially above the national figure of $375 for the same period.

 Frequently Asked Questions - Housing